Oklahoma Labor Laws Guide

 Oklahoma recordkeeping laws

-Regarding retention of employee employment records, federal provisions apply.
-Under the Fair Labor Standards (FLSA), each employer must preserve certain records of nonexempt workers for at least 3 years.
+Regarding the retention of employee employment records, federal provisions apply.
+Under the FLSA, each employer must preserve certain records of nonexempt workers for at least 3 years.

 The following are records that every employer covered by the FLSA must maintain: